QuangTung97/memproxy/README.md

 * Prevent thundering herd (a.k.a Cache Stampede).
 * Efficient batching get to the underlining database, batching between lease gets and between retries for preventing thundering-herd.
-* Memcached replication similar to MCRouter, without the need for external proxies.
+* Memcached replication similar to MCRouter, without the need for an external proxy.
 * Memory-weighted load-balancing for replication.

 ## Table of Contents